 The mechanism is presumed to be due to 'faulty' DNA coding, but how this works in practice, especially with the psychological problems, is unclear.

-There are currently four main theories, see Wikipedia
+There are currently four main theories which attempt to explain how the mechanism might be operating - see Wikipedia

 For a current overview of possible psychological associations, see : Am J Med Genet B Neuropsychiatr Genet.
 2017 Apr; 174(3): 202–213